allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ## 5. Conclusion <a name="result"></a>

 The loan default classifier was trained on the undersampled training dataset of ~277,000 loans and tested on the holdout test set of ~177,500.
 The model performance has been satisfactory with 92.1% overall accuracy.
 Precision rate dropped from the 90% range in the training/test set to 71.5%.
 I realized at the end of day that I should have resampled the overall dataset first before taking the holdout set.
 This will be done in the next round of model iteration.
+Additionally I would like to try other ML models on this dataset such as the multi-level perceptron (MLP).